35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 The extra affordable housing grant also makes for a healthier looking bottom line.
 While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be worse without the Mayor's contribution \[NOTE].

-In cash terms the fall in the profit rate has inceased the 'viability deficit' from around £6.69m to around £24.16m.
+In cash terms, the fall in the profit rate has inceased the 'viability deficit' from around £6.69m to around £24.16m.
 The increased Mayor's grant saves a further £13.72m from being added to this deficit.

 #### What we say